Ostrów Lubelski: History

 The town was annexed by Austria in the Third Partition of Poland in 1795.
 Following the Austro-Polish War of 1809 it was included in the short-lived Polish Duchy of Warsaw, and after its dissolution it fell to the Russian Partition in 1815.
 The administrative status of Ostrów altered several times.
 It functioned as a royal town until 1864, when the Russian government stripped its town rights, and renamed it into a settlers commune.
 In 1923 a part of Tyśmienica commune was annexed to Ostrów commune.
 The commune population numbered over 8,000 people in 1923.
 During the First World War Ostrów was completely devastated and its population decreased to 2,100 inhabitants.
 The Germans, who occupied it for four years (1914–1918), did not permit to rebuild it.
 The census of 1919 recorded 4,648 people.
 At that time Ostrów was a village commune.
 After Poland regained its independence in 1918, the inhabitants of Ostrów pronounced their plea for Ostrów to regain its status as a town.

 On the strength of the Decree of the Minister of Internal Affairs, Thugutt, by the terms of the Resolution of the Executive Seym of 22 July 1919, by the Decree of the State Commander of 4 February 1919 town rights of Ostrów were restored.
 Municipal administration was formed.
 The first election to the Town Council took place in 1920 and Aleksander Samulik became a mayor of Ostrów.
-In the same year Ostrów was completely devastated and robbed by the Soviets during the Polish–Soviet War, depriving its inhabitants of all their property.
+In the same year, Ostrów was completely devastated and robbed by the Soviets during the Polish–Soviet War, depriving its inhabitants of all their property.
 The town suffered from the aftermath of the German-Russian war.

 Even a church was not saved.
 To commemorate this occasion bullets were built in the church walls.
 The period between the First World War and the Second World War was a period of prosperity.
-Ostrów was rebuilt and developed (concrete pavements along town squares, a bridge over the Tyśmienica, a school, community house, fourteen new streets).
+Ostrów was rebuilt and developed (concrete pavements along town squares, a bridge over the Tyśmienica, a school, community house, and fourteen new streets).
 At that time Ostrów was much overpopulated.

 In 1928 fire destroyed its buildings.
 In 1930, 4,879 people lived there, including a high percentage of the Jewish population.
 While Poles were mostly peasants, local Jews took up crafts and trade.
 An impression of the life of the Jewish population can be gained from their memorial (Yizkor) book.